pjoshi5/Fetch_Rewards_Challenge/ReadMe.txt

 1) From command line, run app.py
 	(command => python app.py)
 2) Copy the http address generated from the above command.
 Paste it in to a browser to visualize the dashboard.
 (Example link => http://127.0.0.1:5000/)
-3) Enter the two files and hit Calculate
+3) Enter the path of the two files and hit Calculate